Why Are Poinsettias The Official Christmas Flower?

 It’s not only in the United States that poinsettias brighten homes at Christmas time.

-The red and green shrubs are also a familiar site in the United Kingdom (UK).
+The red and green shrubs are also a familiar sight in the United Kingdom (UK).

 During the 1960s, nurserymen like Joseph Spray saw the plants in American literature and began bringing them over from the United States.